jarokaz/triton-on-gke-sandbox/README.md

 export JAX_TO_FT_IMAGE_URI="gcr.io/"${PROJECT_ID}"/"${DOCKER_ARTIFACT_REPO}"/"${JAX_TO_FT_IMAGE_NAME}
 ```

-By default, the Terraform configurations uses Cloud Storage for the Terraform state.
+By default, the Terraform configuration uses Cloud Storage for the Terraform state.
 Set the following environment variables to the GCS location for the state.

 ```bash
 export TF_STATE_BUCKET=jk-mlops-dev-tf-state